2025년 7월 고3 모의고사 영어영역

 This ____ also a factor when we communicate online or via text.

-Most modern messaging services and apps tell us when a message ____ been read by its recipient, and so an uneasy type of silence can arise when we know the recipient has read our message but, for whatever reason, has not responded.
+Most modern messaging services and apps tell us when a message has been read by its recipient, and so an uneasy type of silence can ____ when we know the recipient has read our message but, for whatever reason, has not responded.

 For instance, a romantic interest leaving an invitation for a second date 'on read' might be even more disheartening than a flat-out rejection ____ many cases.

-Waiting ____ a response makes us insecure.
+Waiting for a response ____ us insecure.